The Sontag Shawl {History and Patterns}

 Sontag shawls are seen in the movie Little Women

-In Little Women, for example, set in the 1860s in New England around the time these shawls were very popular, you can see Beth and Amy wearing them.
+In Little Women, for example, set in the 1860s in New England, these shawls were very popular, and you can see Beth and Amy wearing them.

 If you’re interested in making your own Little Women Sontag grab the pattern here – Beth’s Shawl by fiber workshop.